aras62/vision-based-prediction/datasets/alphabetical/e-i_alphabetical_datasets.md

 <pre>
 @Article{Zhan_2019_arxiv,
-    author = "Zhan, Wei and Sun, Liting and Wang, Di and Shi, Haojie and Clausse, Aubrey and Naumann, Maximilian and Kummerle, Julius and Konigshof, Hendrik and Stiller, Christoph and de La Fortelle, Arnaud and others", title = "Interaction Dataset: An International, Adversarial And Cooperative Motion Dataset In Interactive Driving Scenarios With Semantic Maps", journal = "arXiv:1910.03088",
+    author = "Zhan, Wei and Sun, Liting and Wang, Di and Shi, Haojie and Clausse, Aubrey and Naumann, Maximilian and Kummerle, Julius and Konigshof, Hendrik and Stiller, Christoph and de La Fortelle, Arnaud and others", title = "{INTERACTION} Dataset: An International, Adversarial And Cooperative Motion Dataset In Interactive Driving Scenarios With Semantic Maps", journal = "arXiv:1910.03088",
     year = "2019"
 }